CreativeComputing2035/ConcretePoetry-KyleTranquilli/README.md

 # ConcretePoetry-KyleTranquilli
-Concrete Poetry Chose Your Own Adventure.
-I chose to create a story in which readers are lost in the
+Readers must are lost in the wilderness and must make critical decisions in order to survive.